 New covered arcades and pedestrian ramps on 31st and 33rd Streets.
 Image by Jeff Stikeman for Rebuild Penn Station.

 New Yorkers are frustrated with the decaying tracks (and the “Summer of Hell” it wrought upon us) and the oppressive atmosphere of Penn Station.
-Rebuild Penn Station looks to provide a solution.
-How possible a project like this is is always a question.
-But one thing’s for sure, be it Chakrabarti’s plan to build the Oculus of Chelsea, or bring back to life the original station– something has to be done, and soon.
+How possible a project like Rebuild Penn Station’s is is always a question.
+But one thing’s for sure, be it Chakrabarti’s plan to build the Oculus of Chelsea or bring back to life the original station, something has to be done- and soon.
 After all, wouldn’t you rather arrive anywhere else other than the dilapidated station we currently use?